amitthomasgeorge/Event_Algomax/README.md

-Event Algomax
+Event Algomox

 Overview

-Event Algomax is a Flutter-based event management system that enables users to create, manage, and participate in events.
+Event Algomox is a Flutter-based event management system that enables users to create, manage, and participate in events.
 The system is powered by a Node.js backend and uses phpMyAdmin for MySQL database management.
 It is designed to streamline event organization with features like role-based authentication, event registration, and an intuitive user interface.

 Features
 	•	User Authentication: Secure login and signup functionality.